-The Samsung Galaxy S4 is a very popular phone, based on the queries I receive from users who are complaining that Outlook is creating a new folder called "Junk" and moving mail sent from their co-workers to the Junk folder.
+The Samsung Galaxy is a very popular line of phones, based on the queries I receive from users who are complaining that Outlook is creating a new folder called "Junk" and moving mail sent from their co-workers to the Junk folder.
 The users don't have rules set and when the user moves the mail back to the Inbox, it gets moved back to the Junk folder.
 If they turn off the phone, the mail stays in the Inbox.
 (That is the first clue that it is not Outlook's fault.)

 I have a user with Samsung Galaxy S4.
 Email is setup on his phone and Outlook.
 Extra folder called "Junk" is created in the mailbox automatically and some new emails get forwarded to that folder automatically.
 No Outlook rules set.
 Even if I move emails from that new Junk folder to the Inbox, those emails get back to this new Junk folder.
 Its not a System folder as I have an option to delete it.
 This folder is accessible even in Webmail.